alexandraant161803/genai-workshop/README.md

    - Go to the [Node.js website](https://nodejs.org/en/) and download the installer for your operating system.
    - Run the installer and follow the instructions to install Node.js on your computer.

-## 3. Installing Docker
+## 4. Running the Workshop Code with Docker 🐳 (recommended)

 Docker is a tool that allows you to run applications in a lightly isolated environment called a container.
+We'll use Docker to automatically set up and connect the front-end and back-end parts of our workshop project.

 ### Steps: